Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Do not skip the picnic.
 The cafe lines are long, the food is mediocre, and your stroopwafel-snack budget will go further from the grocery store.

-Do not bring a stroller you cannot collapse one-handed.
+Do not bring a stroller you can't collapse one-handed.
 The narrow paths and crowded pavilions make a big stroller a constant struggle.
 A lightweight umbrella stroller or baby carrier works much better.

 The Memory Worth Making

-Keukenhof done right is a 4-hour visit that the kids will remember as one of the prettiest places on earth.
+Keukenhof done right is a 4-hour visit kids will remember as one of the prettiest places on earth.
 The river of red tulips.
 The hedge maze.
 The Dutch goats at the petting zoo.
 The picnic on the lawn while the carillon plays.
-Done wrong it is a forced march through other people's selfie sticks.
+Done wrong it's a forced march through other people's selfie sticks.

-The difference between the two visits is one decision: book the 8 AM Tuesday slot in late April or early May.
+The difference is one decision: book the 8 AM Tuesday slot in late April or early May.
 Show up at the gate at 7:50.
 Walk in with the first 30 people.
 Have the gardens to yourself for the first hour and a half.
 The rest of the day takes care of itself.

 Recommended Products